 This four-part article series provides an in-depth overview of sedation dentistry, what it is, how it works, the benefits it offers and what patients can expect from its different methods of administration.

 Welcome to the final installment of this four-part article series on sedation dentistry and what patients need and want to know about this very beneficial branch of dental healthcare.
-Previously, in Part 3, an experienced oral surgeon in Colorado Springs began describing the different methods for the administration of sedation medications.
+Previously, in Part 3, Drs.
+Rogers & Bull began describing the different methods for the administration of sedation medications.
 We looked into oral conscious sedation, which involves taking one or two small pills about an hour prior to dental treatment; and we looked at inhalation sedation, which involves breathing in a mixture of nitrous oxide gas and oxygen whilst in the dentist’s chair.
 Both achieve the same wonderful, anxiety-free results.

 Now, let’s look at the final of the three primary modes of sedation administration…